rum-archive/rum-archive/src/docs/methodology.md

 | Redirect                        | `redirectHistogram`   |              10 |             0 |         1,000 |            100 |        1,001 |        6,000 |

 </div>

+<a name="page-loads-histogram-buckets-notes"></a>
+Notes:

+1. `rageClicksHistogram` was changed on 2023-01-01, see the [blog post](/blog/2023-03-16-mpulse-january-data-rage-clicks-change) for details.

 ### Resources Histogram Buckets